Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Abstract

 \section{Abstract}

 Overshadowing the superconducting dome in hole-doped cuprates, the pseudogap state is still one of the mysteries that no consensus can be achieved.
-It has been shown that the rotational symmetry is broken in this state and may result in a nematic phase transition, whose temperature seems to coincide with the onset temperature of the pseudogap state $T^*$ around optimal doping level, raising the question whether the pseudogap is resulted from the establishment of the nematic order.
-Here we report results of resistivity measurements under uniaxial pressure on several hole-doped cuprates, where the normalized slope of the elastoresisvity $\zeta$ can be obtained as illustrated in iron-based superconductors.
-The temperature dependence of $\zeta$ along particular lattice axes exhibits kink feature at $T_{k}$ and shows Curie-Weiss-like behavior above it, which suggests a spontaneous nematic transition.
-While $T_{k}$ seems to be the same as $T^*$ around optimal doping level, they become different in very underdoped La$_{2-x}$Sr$_{x}$CuO$_4$.
-Our results suggest that the nematic order is an electronic phase within the pseudogap state.
+It has been suggested that the rotational symmetry is broken in this state and may result in a nematic phase transition, whose temperature seems to coincide with the onset temperature of the pseudogap state $T^*$ around optimal doping level, raising the question whether the pseudogap results from the establishment of the nematic order.
+Here we report results of resistivity measurements under uniaxial pressure on several hole-doped cuprates, where the normalized slope of the elastoresistivity $\zeta$ can be obtained as illustrated in iron-based superconductors.
+The temperature dependence of $\zeta$ along particular lattice axis exhibits kink feature at $T_{k}$ and shows Curie-Weiss-like behavior above it, which may suggest a spontaneous nematic transition.
+While $T_{k}$ seems to be the same as $T^*$ around the optimal doping and in the overdoped region, they become very different in underdoped La$_{2-x}$Sr$_{x}$CuO$_4$.
+Our results suggest that the nematic order, if indeed existing, is an electronic phase within the pseudogap state.